Loaded Vegetable Ramen (野菜たっぷりラーメン; yasai tappuri ramen)

 - Sesame oil

 Read the instructions on the ramen noodle package and pour twice the amount of water into a pot.
 Heat and bring to a boil.
-Fill a spice bag (filter bag) with the bonito flakes, add to the pot and simmer for 2 to 3 minutes at medium heat.
+Fill a filter bag with the skipjack shavings, add to the pot and simmer for 2 to 3 minutes at medium heat.
 Remove the bag, add the instant soup stock and keep warm over very low heat.

-Cut the negi lengthwise in half and then diagonally into thin slices.
+Cut the leek lengthwise in half and then diagonally into thin slices.
 Cut the Chinese chives into 5 cm lengths.
-Cut the Chinese roast pork into thin strips.
+Cut the roast pork into thin strips.

 Reheat the water in the pot and bring to a boil.
 Add the noodles.
-1 minute before the cooking time is up, add the sliced negi and cook together with the noodles for a minute.
-Drain.
+1 minute before the cooking time is up, add the sliced leeks and cook together with the noodles, then drain.

-Place the noodles in individual serving bowls, pour the soup over them and top with the pork and vegetables.
+Place the noodles in individual serving bowls and cover with the soup.
+Top with the pork and vegetable mixture.